John Fleming (footballer, born 1953): Coaching career

+Fleming took over as head coach of Wollongong City during their 1986 campaign, replacing former Socceroo Adrian Alston.
+The club finished mid-table of the Northern Conference but was relegated to the State League when the 24-team, two-conference league reverted to a 14-team home and away series.
+Wollongong were promptly promoted back to the NSL the following year after winning the State League.
+Fleming continued on as coach for the 1988 season, before departing after round 19 of the 1989 season.

-In July 1998, he was sacked as coach of Wollongong Olympic despite the club standing in equal fifth place of the league and also being and a semi-finalist in the Bampton Cup.
+In July 1998, he was sacked as coach of Wollongong Olympic despite the club standing in equal fifth place of the league and also being a semi-finalist in the Bampton Cup.

-A week after departing Olympic, Fleming was appointed coach of Kemblawarra taking over from Joe Coelho, who had been acting as player-coach since the sacking of Jim Dafkovski.
+A week after departing Olympic, Fleming was appointed coach of Kemblawarra, taking over from Joe Coelho, who had been acting as player-coach since the sacking of Jim Dafkovski.
 He departed the club at the end of the 2003 season.

-After a year away, Fleming returned to Kemblawarra as coach for the 2005 season, replacing player-coach Richard Lloyd who would miss the season due to work commitments in Canada.
+After a year away, Fleming returned to Kemblawarra as coach for the 2005 season, replacing player-coach Richard Lloyd, who missed the season due to work commitments in Canada.
 However, his second spell at the helm would be short-lived as, at the end of August 2005, he resigned from the club after a dispute over the club's handling of a training ground disciplinary incident involving a youth grade player.

 In April 2006, he succeeded the sacked Harry Sattin as coach of Port Kembla.
 He was sacked in May 2009.

 In November 2009, he became coach of Wollongong United.
 He "walked out on the club" in May 2012 after falling out with president Peter Vrtkovski.